Rodney Reed’s Case: Is He Innocent?

 Lastly, there was Ronnie Reveal, who was Stites’ friend.
 Reveal told the investigators back in February of 1997 about a conversation he had with Stites just shortly before she was murdered.
 Reveal stated that she seemed quite down and depressed and he asked what was going on to make her feel that way.
-Stites told Reveal that Reed and she were having problems and that Reed had a very violent temper.
+Stites told Reveal that her boyfriend and she were having problems and that her boyfriend had a very violent temper.
 Investigators never pursued this information and Reveal never made it to the witness stand.

 Reed’s Side of the Story